 N95 Mask Fit Testing

-Since N95’s come in all types of sizes and shapes, N95 mask fit testing is essential to ensure you are wearing the best mask for you face and have a tight seal.
+Since N95’s come in all types of shapes and sizes, N95 mask fit testing is essential to ensure you are wearing the best mask for you face and have a tight seal.
 While there is two different types of mask fit testing we choose to conduct QUANTITATIVE mask fit testing which ensures accuracy and safety for our clients and their employees.

 N95 masks are required for all those working with potential symptomatic or asymptomatic COVID Patients, such as dentists, long term care homes, airport staff.